AI-and-Blockchain/S23_Algo_Crypt/README.md

 ./run_api_frontend.sh
 ```

+This will open the signup page on port 3000 of localhost.

 ## Create Account

-To create an account locally, navigate to
+To create an account, simply enter the details on the signup page

 ## How to Play